- Responding to the Recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD)

 Identification, Assessment, and Management Processes, and Comprehensive Risk Management

-The Group has positioned “strengthening of Group risk management” as one of its material issues.
-It has established a system to identify all potential risks relating to business activities, appropriately manage various risks, and minimize losses.
+The Group has positioned “strengthening risk resilience” as one of its material issues, establishing a system to identify potential risks relating to business activities, appropriately manage various risks, and minimize losses.
 We are striving to enhance risk management using a cycle of planning, implementation, evaluation, and corrective action.

 Refer to Risk Management for more information on risk management at the Cosmo Energy Group.